karelseaat/trellocopy/readme.md

 A python service (linux only for now) that allows you to copy to a trello list and to paste from a trello list.

 With only 2 shortcuts (Crtl+Alt+c and Ctrl+Alt+v)
-First Crtl+Alt+c nd input the name under which you want to save your copy, and press Enter to copy to trello.
+First Crtl+Alt+c and input the name under which you want to save your copy, and press Enter to copy to trello.

 After that Ctrl+Alt+v and input the name of your copy and press Enter to paste from trello.